Ryderjj89/esv-bible/README.md

 ## Support

 For issues and questions:
-- Create an issue on GitHub
+- **GitHub Issues**: Create an issue for bugs or feature requests
-- Check existing documentation
+- **Documentation**: Check this README for setup instructions
-- Review environment variable configuration
+- **Environment**: Review environment variable configuration
+- **Logs**: Use `docker-compose logs` to troubleshoot issues

+## Acknowledgments

+- **ESV Bible text** - Crossway Bibles
+- **React** - Frontend framework
+- **Node.js** - Backend runtime
+- **Docker** - Containerization platform
+- **Cline AI** - Development assistant that built this entire application

 ---

 **Note**: Authentication is completely optional.
 The application works fully without any authentication setup, providing a clean Bible reading experience.
-Authentication only adds user-specific features like favorites and synced preferences.
+Authentication only adds user-specific features like favorites and synced preferences across devices.